rwilliams58/onnx/docs/Operators.md

 ### <a name="ATen"></a><a name="aten">**<sub>experimental</sub> ATen**</a>

-  Experimental allowing ATen operations to be accessed directly from Caffe2 to allow for quick prototyping when ONNX is missing standard versions of and op
+  An experimental operator that allows ATen operations to be accessed directly from Caffe2 for quick prototyping when ONNX is missing standard versions of an operator.

 #### Inputs (0 - &#8734;)